PolyhedralDev/TerraDocs/docs/config/documentation/sampler/index.rst

 .. include:: parameter-groups/noise.rst

 :bdg-success:`distance` ``String``
 The method used for calculating the distance from the cell origin.
-Only relevant for ``return`` types

 Default: ``EuclideanSq``

-Distance types:
+**Distance Types**

 - ``Euclidean``
 - ``EuclideanSq``